 Whether you are a business book skimmer or a serious organizational psychology wonk, I guarantee there is something in this book for you!

 I encourage you to order a copy on Amazon.
 (It’s already sold out once, and has already been named an Amazon #1 bestseller, so do hurry!)
-Or, you can get a sneak preview by clicking here to download the first chapter.

 Also, stay tuned for more news on the human workplace.
 We have an announcement coming in the next few weeks that is totally going to make your summer. =)